 Bottom line:

 Everyone has a different comfort level with the question of who pays on a date.
+Don’t ignore how you feel about this subject just because of some arbitrary societal norms.

 What are your thoughts and feelings on this common, modern dating dilemma?